The Mummy: Tomb of the Dragon Emperor: Writing

 An early version of Gough and Millar's script contained many callbacks to the previous films that went unused.
 The original prologue had Zi Yuan (Zohora) going to Hamunaptra and making a terracotta copy of the Book of the Dead, featuring the puzzle box key from the first film.
 Instead of the Oracle Bones, Zohora uses the book's terracotta copy to curse the Emperor and his army.
 The book would also have been used to resurrect the Emperor instead of the Elixir of Life.
 Jonathan not only named his nightclub after Imhotep but styled the barmaids with Anck-Su-Namun's bodypaint.
-The Bembridge Scholars that Evy frequently mentioned in the first film would have returned in a minor role as the character Sir Colin Willoughby, the head of the society, would play a role in the Dragon Emperor's resurrection in Wilson's place.
+The Bembridge Scholars that Evy frequently mentioned in the first film would have returned in a minor role.
+The character Sir Colin Willoughby, the head of the society, would play a role in the Dragon Emperor's resurrection in Wilson's place.
 In the second film, Meela says three men will "receive their [your] just rewards."
 The Emperor Mummy says Yang (Okumura) will get his reward when the Emperor conquers the larger world.
 During the final battle, Alex's slingshot would return to play a vital role in defeating the Emperor.
+At one point, the producers wanted Imhotep to be in the script where he would have joined the protagonists in defeating the dragon Emperor.

-Like the previous films, this early draft contained more body horror elements, including a crocodile eating Okumura's arm; and maggots, bone fragments, and fossilized guts seeping through the Emperor Mummy's wounds.
+Like the previous films, this early draft contained more body horror elements, including a crocodile eating Okumura's arm, and maggots, bone fragments, and fossilized guts seeping through the Emperor Mummy's wounds.
 After becoming immortal, the Emperor forms a new brain, eyeball, and skin grafts over his cracked body.
-In his mummy form, the Dragon Emperor shared a few similarities with Imhotep: they both drain people's lifeforce to heal themselves (in doing so, the Emperor, however, also turns his victims into terracotta and shatters them); after draining one character, the Emperor Mummy inherits his victim's blue eyes, like Imhotep did in one scene of the second movie; Just as Imhotep made impressions of his face in sand and water in the first and second films, respectively, the Emperor Mummy does the same during the avalanche, making his face appear in the snow.
+In his mummy form, the Dragon Emperor shared a few similarities with Imhotep: they both drain people's lifeforce to heal themselves (in doing so, the Emperor, however, also turns his victims into terracotta and shatters them), after draining one character, the Emperor Mummy inherits his victim's blue eyes, like Imhotep did in one scene of the second movie, Just as Imhotep made impressions of his face in sand and water in the first and second films, respectively, the Emperor Mummy similarly forms his face in the snow during the avalanche.
 The mummification sequence was also more graphic as the Emperor's heart would've become visible through his chest, pumping black blood through his veins and out of his pores.
 Then molten clay covers his clothes and body before being superheated and hardened by intense white light beams from within him.